How Long Does It Take to Make an App?

 The thing that we like about product strategy the most is that it provides clarity for everyone involved in product development.
 The whole team is on the same page, and there is less space for miscommunication and delays.

-You may be wondering whether you can skip the product strategy.
-Well, yes, but if only you’ve created one.
+You may be wondering whether you can skip the product strategy?
+Well, yes, but if only you’ve created one already.

 How long does it take to prototype the app?

-With lots of work behind, we're ready to build a product prototype.
+With a solid foundation of work behind us, we're ready to build a product prototype.

-Just a small note: The whole app development process isn't linear.
+Just a small note: the whole app development process isn't linear.
 Moving from the research part to validation doesn't mean the research is over.
-We keep growing the product step-by-step, studying the market, following the competitors, etc.
+We continue to grow the product step-by-step, studying the market, analyzing competitors, and more.

 So, let's get back to the prototyping.
 First and foremost, a prototype isn't a ready-to-use app.
 And please don’t confuse a prototype with a proof of concept (PoC) or a minimum viable product (MVP): They are different things.